 Safe and security

 Trust is another key factor in the Danes’ prescription of happiness.
-Trusting the government, trusting the work place, the kindergarten and schools who takes care of your children.
-A great amount of trust leaves you safe, with low crime and government corruption, a respected police force and friendly neighbors.
+Trusting the government, trusting the workplace, the kindergarten and schools who takes care of your children.
+A great amount of trust leaves you safe, with low crime and government corruption, a respected police force and friendly neighbours.

 Mothers leave their babies unattended in strollers outside cafés and people might leave their doors unlocked in the countryside.
-And perhaps the Dane’s beloved bicycle is actually the best symbol of the Danish happiness.
+And perhaps Dane’s beloved bicycle is actually the best symbol of Danish happiness.

-Needless to say that the very idea of a bike giving you freedom to go anywhere, many Danes, those who can afford to buy a car, choose the bike – simple, economical, non-polluting machines that keeps you fit.
+Needless to say that the very idea of a bike giving you the freedom to go anywhere, many Danes, those who can afford to buy a car, choose the bike – simple, economical, non-polluting machines that keep you fit.